 Performance Analysis and Conclusion

-That covers at a high-level the multiple components required to build an end-to-end translations solution.
-We discussed the admin translations portal, backend translations service, client pipeline integration, client sidecar/agent, and client libraries.
+This completes this system design to build an end-to-end translations solution, including admin translations portal, backend translations service, client pipeline integration, client sidecar/agent, and client libraries.